-The property was unoccupied, partly furnished, and all floors were covered.
+The property was occupied, fully furnished and floors were covered.
 Floor coverings restricted the inspection of flooring.

 In accordance with Health and Safety guidelines, we have not disturbed insulation, furniture or personal effects (particularly in cupboards).
-Floor coverings have not been moved.

 Personal effects in cupboards and fitted wardrobes were not moved and restricted the inspection.